darton/BME280USB/README.md

 Connect the BME280 sensor to the i2C RPi Pico port.

-Connect the RPi with the RPi Pico together with the USB cable.
+Connect PC with the RPi Pico together with the USB cable.

 Select serial as the interface type in PC configuration.